 Forms are how your potential customers get in touch with you.
 And they become even more important if they are a part of your purchase funnel.
 Just as no two websites are the same, no two forms addressing different audiences are the same.

 For some businesses, small forms might work the best, but long forms may do wonders for other businesses.
-You can figure out what works best for you easily by running A/B tests on different types of forms - short and long, mandatory information you collect, and so on.
+You can figure out what works best for you easily by running A/B tests on different types of forms — short and long, mandatory information you collect, and the number of form fields you include.
+Test whether reducing form fields increases form submissions, or whether adding more fields improves lead quality.
+For example, requiring a company name might reduce total submissions but increase the quality of leads that come through.
+You should also test the placement of forms on your landing pages — pop up forms versus embedded forms can produce very different results.

 The CTA is where all the action takes place - whether or not your visitors convert, if they fill out the signup form or not and other actions that have a direct impact on your conversion rate.
 A/B testing enables you to test different CTA copies, their placement, size and color, and so on.